ska-telescope/ska-mid-dish-manager/docs/src/user_guide/abort.rst

 Abort on DishManager
 ====================

-DishManager implemented *AbortCommands* as part of its adaptation of the base classes long running command interface (LRC).
+DishManager implemented *Abort* as part of its adaptation of the base classes long running command interface (LRC).
 There is extensive `documentation`_ on the implementation details and usage LRC.
 For clients of DishLMC, cancelling a task (Stop for MeerKAT dish proxy and Abort for TMC) means more than just instructing the executor to cancel a LRC.